 European Environmental Law

-Environmental law has emerged as an extremely dynamic field of law, particularly in view of the urgent need to develop adequate legal approaches to deal with various transboundary and global environmental problems.
+Environmental law has emerged as an extremely dynamic field of law, particularly in view of the urgent need to develop adequate regulatory approaches to deal with various transboundary and global environmental problems.
 This course addresses the role of EU law in protecting human health and the natural environment against the (potentially) damaging effects of pollution.
-The global problem of climate change and the regulatory responses to this by the EU serves as a central focus: the EU has tried to establish itself as a global leader to fight climate change and has adopted an impressive package of secondary legislation addressing greenhouse gas emissions, with a prominent role for market-based regulation in order to reach efficient outcomes.
+The global problem of climate change and the regulatory responses to this by the EU serve as the leading case study: the EU has tried to establish itself as a global leader to fight climate change and has adopted an impressive package of legislation addressing greenhouse gas emissions, with a prominent role for market-based regulation in order to reach efficient outcomes.
 The course will identify what specific responsibilities rest on Member States in this respect.
-Meanwhile, Environmental nongovernmental organisations (ENGOs) have got stronger legal rights, including access to information and access to justice, and climate and other environmental litigation is on the rise.
+Meanwhile, Environmental nongovernmental organisations (ENGOs) have got strong legal rights, including access to information and access to justice, which will be thoroughly discussed.
+Furthermore, environmental litigation is on the rise, and the course will discuss leading cases, particularly in the field of climate change.

 The course covers: